Mohd Amri Yahyah: Melaka United

 On 16 December 2016, Amri signed a one-year contract with newly promoted club Melaka United for an undisclosed fee after his contract with Johor Darul Ta'zim expired.
 On 21 February 2017, Amri made his debut for Melaka United in a 2–0 win over Kelantan playing for 90 minutes.
 On 14 February 2017, Amri scored a winning goal for his side in Malaysia FA Cup campaign over PKNS.

-Return to F.A.
-Selangor
+Return to Selangor

-In May 2017, Melaka United announced that Amri Yahyah was returning to his former club F.A.
-Selangor in the mid-season transfer window.
+In May 2017, Melaka United announced that Amri Yahyah was returning to his former club Selangor in the mid-season transfer window.
 Amri made his league debut in 0–2 defeat against Pahang on 24 May 2017.
 Amri scored his league goal on 22 July 2017 in a 1–0 win over Kelantan.
 His second league goal came from 2–1 win over Johor Darul Ta'zim on 5 August 2017.

-Amri Yahyah departed F.A.
-Selangor at the end of the 2019 season.
+Amri Yahyah departed Selangor at the end of the 2019 season.

-Sarawak United F.C.
+Sarawak United

-At the end of January 2020, Amri joined the Sarawak United F.C. for the start of Malaysia League 2020 season.
+At the end of January 2020, Amri joined the Sarawak United for the start of Malaysia League 2020 season.